LChanthabandith/LChanthabandith.github.io/class-01.md

 # What Elements does a “typical” website include?
 A typical website should include:

--Header
+- Header

--Navigation Bar
+- Navigation Bar

--Main Content
+- Main Content

--Side Bar
+- Side Bar

--Footer
+- Footer

 # How does metadata influence Search Engine Optimization?
 Your HTML document will be indexed more effectively by search engines if its language is set (allowing it to appear correctly in language-specific results, for example), and it is useful to people with visual impairments using screen readers.
 [META](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/The_head_metadata_in_HTML)